sarahembarry/PFDA-project/README.md

 ```

 3. **Run the Analysis and Explore Results:**
-Open the Jupyter Notebook, execute the cells step by step, and review visualisations and outputs.
+Open the Jupyter Notebook to access the full analysis, execute the cells, and review visualisations, outputs, and insights.

 ## References
-Below is a list of references used in this project:
+This project applies concepts from statistical analysis, machine learning, and visualization, with references included in the notebook where used.
+See also below for a complete list of references used:

 ### General References